 Today, although moissanite is more often known as a diamond simulant - favored in diamond simulant engagement rings and wedding bands in addition to radiant earrings and necklaces - it is being promoted as a gemstone which should be appreciated in its own right due to its brilliant flash and fire and extreme durability.

 Moissanite vs. Diamond

 So how does moissanite compare to a diamond?
-Take a look at the table below or check out man-made diamonds to see how moissanite compares to other types of diamond substitutes including simulants like cubic zirconia and Diamond Nexus stones.
+Take a look at the table below or check out man-made diamonds to see how moissanite compares to other types of diamond substitutes including simulants like cubic zirconia and white sapphire.

 *Moissanite vs. Diamond

 What is Moissanite Compared to a Diamond?

 From the table, you can see that moissanite is almost as hard as a diamond, and moissanite has a higher hardness rating than many natural durable gemstones including ruby, sapphire, topaz and emerald gemstones.
 Moissanite has a weight which is quite similar to a diamond, and moissanite wedding and engagement rings will have a weight comparable to diamond wedding and engagement rings.

 properties similar to a diamond, moissanite does not look exactly like a